toddledev/documentation/docs/13-contexts/02-working-with-contexts/index.md

 ---

 # Working with contexts
-This page covers the practical aspects of creating and using contexts in toddle applications.
+This page covers the practical aspects of creating and using contexts in Nordcraft applications.
 Contexts enable direct communication between ancestor and descendant components without going through intermediate components.

 # Create a context provider
 To create a context provider, you need to expose either formulas or workflows from a component: